Alexander Willette

 Alexander Reginald Willette (born April 2, 1989) is an American politician from Maine.
 In 2010, the Republican Willette was elected to represent District 7 in the Maine House of Representatives, covering much of central Aroostook County including part of the city of Presque Isle.
 He served as the Assistant Republican Leader, and, during his time in the Legislature, was both the youngest member of legislative leadership in Maine's history and the youngest in the United States.

 Early life and education

-He was born in Presque Isle, Maine and lives Mapleton, Maine.
+Willette was born in Presque Isle, Maine and lives in Mapleton.
 A graduate of Presque Isle High School, Willette earned a B.A. in political science from the University of Maine at Farmington in May 2011.
 He has a Juris Doctor degree from the University of Maine School of Law.